LIFE WITH A NARCISSIST: AN EXHAUSTION LIKE NO OTHER

 - Willingness to put the needs of others above our own

 Again, these are not bad traits to have!
 These are the sort of things we teach our kids because we want them to be good people.
 We not only do these things, but we truly believe that they are the right thing to do.
 There is nothing wrong with that!
 I live by these traits, and I don’t ever desire to change that.
 I have learned, though, to set boundaries with these traits and to make myself a priority too.

 While I am willing to overlook the faults in others, I overlook them in myself too.
 While I believe in the goodness of others, I believe in the goodness in me too.
 While I offer forgiveness to others, I offer it to myself too.
 While I am often willing to put the needs of others above my own, I now have times where my own needs come first.
+Living in that total exhaustion is not helping anyone.
 This is time for me, so that I can become healthier and stronger in compassion.
 After all, if I am a beaten down mess, I sure don’t have much to offer to this world.
 I take better care of my own heart now than I ever have before!